Vendôme station

-The station connects to Exo's commuter rail network by a pedestrian tunnel, permitting access to platforms providing service on the Vaudreuil-Hudson, Saint-Jérôme and Candiac lines.
+The Metro station connects to Exo's commuter rail network by a pedestrian tunnel, permitting access to platforms providing service on the Vaudreuil-Hudson, Saint-Jérôme and Candiac lines.

 Overview

 Originally, two stations were supposed to be built between Place-Saint-Henri and Villa-Maria: Northcliffe and Westmount.
 However, opposition from Westmount residents as well as instability in the underlying rock formation forced their consolidation into one station, with the result that the tunnel between Vendôme and Place-Saint-Henri is the longest on the Island of Montreal.

 The station is a normal side platform station with an entrance near the midpoint of the platforms.
 The main entrance is located on De Maisonneuve Boulevard and another entrance is located in the bus loop.
 The structure sits directly above the platforms and includes and surrounds the sunken mezzanine.
 It is the network's deepest station without escalators or moving sidewalks.

 The station was designed by the firm of Desnoyers, Mercure, Leziy, Gagnon, Sheppard et Gélinas.
 It contains a plaque commemorating Jean Descaris, a 17th-century pioneer, and his descendant Alphonse Décarie, on whose land Vendôme and Villa-Maria Metro stations were built.
 The adjacent train station is in Fare Zone 1.